genlin/CSS-content/manage admin roles.md

 ## Summary
 This topic help you with the following task:

-* Understand the different beween three admintrator roles
+* Understand the different between the three administrator roles
 * Add a co-administrator for an subscription
 * Change Service Administrator for a subscription
 * Change the account administrator (transfer ownership of the Azure account to another account)